sampsonqian/cs6140-ML-Project/README.md

 python LSTM_Tunning.py
 ```

-Each model will be plotted against each other as well as the actual stock closing price.
+For model comparison, each model's predictions will be plotted against the others, as well as against the actual stock closing price

 ### Model Comparison